TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 ========

 :typoscript:`config.admPanel = 1` can
 be used to enable the admin panel.
-See chapter :ref:`Configuration in the Admin Panel manual <ext_adminpanel:typoscript-config-admpanel>`.
+See :ref:`Configuration in the Admin Panel manual <ext_adminpanel:typoscript-config-admpanel>`.

 .. index:: config; ATagParams